Skip to Main Content

 Zachary Muller, PharmD

-Zach is a Clinical Staff Pharmacist at Community Hospital who cross covers in the intensive care units, staffs in the inpatient pharmacy, and is the preceptor for the Nutrition Support longitudinal and elective rotations.
+Zach is a Clinical Staff Pharmacist at Community Hospital who cross covers in the intensive care units, staffs in the inpatient pharmacy, and is the preceptor for the Nutrition Support rotation and Pharmacy Practice longitudinal.
 He earned his Doctor of Pharmacy degree from Purdue University College of Pharmacy in 2018.
 His clinical interests include critical care and infectious disease.

 Dan Peterson